ElektraInitiative/libelektra/doc/help/elektra-glossary.md

 ## Introduction

 - **Configuration settings**:
-  contain user preferences or other application settings.
+  customize applications towards the users needs.

 - **Configuration storage**:
-  makes this information permanent.
+  makes configuration settings persistent.
-  The application will read the configuration at every start, but it is only stored if a user changes settings.
+  The application will read the configuration at every start from the configuration storage, but it is only stored if a user changes settings.

 - **Key databases**:
-  are used because of these constraints.
+  are used for configuration storages because of these constraints.
   They can do fast key lookups and the keys can be structured hierarchically by defining separators in the key names.
-  Unlike SQL databases, the key name is the only primary key; there are no foreign keys, and no query language exists.
-  Abbreviated as KDB.

 - **Global key database**:
-  provides global access to all key databases of all applications in a system that wants to access a key database.
+  provides global access to all configuration storages of all applications in a system.
-  Also abbreviated as KDB.
+  Abbreviated as ^KDB^.

+- **LibElektra**:
+  is a set of [libraries](/src/libs/) to access configuration parameters in a global, hierarchical key database.

+- **SpecElektra**:
+  is a [specification language](/doc/METADATA.ini) that allows us to describe the content of the global key database.

+- **Elektra**:
+  is a framework consisting of LibElektra, SpecElektra, and a collection of tools.

-- To **elektrify** an application: to change the application so that it uses Elektra afterwards.
+- To **elektrify** an application: to change the application so that it uses LibElektra afterwards.

+- **Elektra Initiative**:
+  is a community that develops LibElektra, expands SpecElektra, improves Elektra's tooling and helps to elektrify applications.

 ## Technical Concepts